p4-team/ctf/2019-09-14-realworld-quals/bank/README.md

 There are 2 key points to notice here:

 1. In given connection (so while server maintains his private-public key pair) we can perform multiple operations and each one of the for `different` public key.
 This is because public key is requested every time.
 2. Adding and subtracting points on Elliptic Curve is not a difficult operation.
 It's "division" that is the hard operation that security is based on.
 This means if we have points `P` and `Q` it's very simple to calculate point `S` such that `P+S = Q`.
-Subtraction is simply addition of point with `y` coordinate negated, so `S = P-Q = (xp,-yp)+(xq,-yq)`
+Subtraction is simply addition of point with `y` coordinate negated, so `S = P-Q = (xp,yp)+(xq,-yq)`

 The layout of the attack is pretty simple: